pradipece/Github_Git_Practice/README.md

 ⭐  Star

 ## Table
-we can use the html syntax
+we can use the HTML syntax

 Markdown we use table format: